marklagendijk/lodash-deep/README.md

 Callback is invoked with 2 arguments: `(value, propertyPath)`.

-`propertyPath` is the period-deliniated path upon which the current callback invocation is acting.
+`propertyPath` the path of the current property, in array format.

 #### returns
 Type: `Object`